holochain-open-dev/ranking-index/README.md

 };
 ```

-Here, the `name` identifies the index, so only entries ranked by this index will be returned with `get_entry_ranking`.
+Here, the `name` identifies the index, so only entries ranked by this index will be returned with `get_entry_ranking_chunk`.

 2. Add `Path` to the `entry_defs` of the zome if they are not already there: